 Course fees also exclude optional university charges, such as health insurance, student housing, and meal plans, as well as textbooks and other personal expenses.

 Special Fee Rates

 Limited scholarship and financial aid funding is available for program students and is generally evaluated along with the application process.
-Opportunities for funding through research or TA appointments are unfortunately infrequent for students in the MS program.
+Opportunities for funding through research or TA appointments are infrequent for students in the MS program.

 Enrollment Confirmation Deposits

-Upon an offer of admission, new UW graduate students in the CFRM MS will be required to pay an Enrollment Confirmation Deposit (ECD) to reserve your place in the program.
+Upon an offer of admission, new UW graduate students in the MS-CFRM will be required to pay an Enrollment Confirmation Deposit (ECD) to reserve your place in the program.
 The full amount of this deposit will be applied to your account balance.
 However, the ECD is nonrefundable; the full amount will be forfeit if you elect not to enroll in the program.
 Additionally, extensions to the payment deadline will not be granted.